Rotary friction welding: Heat and mechanical affected zones

-Both the WCZ and the TMAZ are thermo-mechanically affected, however due to differences in the microstructures they are classified independently.
-One of the differences being that only the WCZ undergoes dynamic recrystallization.
+Both the WCZ and the TMAZ are thermo-mechanically affected.
+However, due to differences in the microstructures, they are classified independently.
+One such difference is that only the WCZ undergoes dynamic recrystallization.
 The Plastically Affected Zone (PAZ) is the region between the two TMAZ-HAZ boundaries, also known as the TMAZ thickness.
 The HAZ can also be subdivided based on temperature differences within it.